nils-matthaei/ModelBasedSW_project/README.md

 	}
 }
 ```
-With the `All()` method implemented it is possible to iterate over the Stack using the iterator it provides.
+With the `All()` method implemented, it is possible to iterate over the Stack using the iterator it provides.
 ```Go
 func PrintStack[T any](s *Stack[T]) {
 	for v := range s.All() {